-As part of the Nelson Mandela Foundations's commitment to transparency and accountability, our annual reports and audited financial statements are available online.
+As part of the Nelson Mandela Foundation's commitment to transparency and accountability, our annual reports and audited financial statements are available online.

-The year under review in this annual report saw the Nelson Mandela Foundation make significant progress towards establishing the Nelson Mandela Centre of Memory and Dialogue as a world class facility during the second year of the Nelson Mandela Foundation’s five-year transitional plan.2009 Annual Report
+The year under review saw the Nelson Mandela Foundation make significant progress towards establishing the Nelson Mandela Centre of Memory as a world-class facility during the second year of the Nelson Mandela Foundation’s five-year transitional plan.